GoogleCloudPlatform/gcsfuse/docs/semantics.md

 the name of its children to whether those children are known to be files or directories or both.
-When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one GCS object will need to be statted.
+When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one GCS object will need to be stated.
 Similarly if the child is a directory but not a file.

 **Warning**: Using type caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations: